Performance Bounds for Near-Field Velocity Estimation With Modular Linear Array: CRBs for Velocity Estimation

 The spacing $\eta$ can be written in terms of the fraction of antennas used $h =K\bar{M}/M_0$, assuming $M_0\gg1$

-Note that $\eta$ is only function of $h$ and $K$.
+Note that $\eta$ is an explicit function of $h$ and $K$.
 For example, if $h=0.825$ (i.e., $17.5\%$ antenna saving) and $K=2$, then $\eta=0.25$.
 This verifies Proposition \ref{proposition}, and we will verify it through numerical results in the next section. \end{IEEEproof}